CBaquero/delta-enabled-crdts/README.md

 Additional information
 ----------------------

-For more information on CRDTs and the newer concept of delta mutation consider checking the following papers:
+For more information on CRDTs and the newer concept of delta mutation consider checking the following papers and video presentation:

   1. A comprehensive study of Convergent and Commutative Replicated Data Types http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf